 - Cast iron, unlike concrete, is a recycled commodity that does not necessitate the extraction of fresh raw materials.

 Crane counterweights hold the vehicle steady and upright, ensuring secure service.
-For the performance of a high-quality counterweight, best construction practices, the most durable raw material range as grey cast iron, and frequent safety inspections are needed.
+For the performance of a high-quality counterweight, best construction practices, the most durable raw material range, such as grey cast iron, and frequent safety inspections are needed.